JuliaHomotopyContinuation/juliahomotopycontinuation.github.io/content/examples/reach-curve.md

 +++
 date = "2019-10-21T10:00:00+02:00"
-title = "The reach of a variety" tags = ["example"] categories = ["general"] draft = false
+title = "The reach of a Curve" tags = ["example"] categories = ["general"] draft = false